 Since BOAS is a health problem that is very common in flat-faced dogs, the best way to prevent it is by careful breeding.
 Pugs should be bred with similar ones that have little to no history of suffering BOAS.

 3. Skin conditions

 Pugs have a specific type of skin that makes them different from other small dog breeds.
 One of the skin ailments that your pug can be prone to suffer is lip-fold pyoderma.

 This skin condition is brought about by the moist environment on the folded skin along your pug’s jaws.

-This environment is perfect for bacteria and yeast to lodge in and multiply, posing a health infection issue to your dog.
-The common signs of folded skin with bacterial infections are redness and being smelly.
+This environment is perfect for bacteria and yeast to lodge in and multiply, posing a health infection issue for your dog.
+The common signs of folded skin with bacterial infections are redness and smell.

 If you observe these symptoms, you can examine your dog and take him for further assessment to your vet who might recommend antibiotic medication to counter this problem.

 Your vet can also recommend the surgical removal of the excess skin fold to keep your dog’s risk of getting this condition as low as possible.

 We recommend that you keep your pug’s skin clean all the time as a way to prevent him from acquiring adverse skin conditions.